rikvandersanden/dburriss.github.io/_posts/2017-02-11-vscode-tasks.md

 ## Delphi (Free Pascal) Build

 This is using the Free Pascal compiler to compile Delphi code.
 It assumes that `fpc` is on your PATH.
 You can get it [here](http://www.freepascal.org/download.var).
 This only compiles a single unit, not a complete project.
+Not needed for this to work but for syntax highlighting I have the OmniPascal extension installed.

 ```json
 {